Waiviogit/waivio-nginx/CHALLENGE_DOCUMENTATION.md

    ```

 3. **On Success:**
+   - Add IP to Redis whitelist SET (`captcha_whitelist`)
    - Create secure cookie with IP and User-Agent hash
    - Set cookie via `reply.setCookie()` and `Set-Cookie` header
    - Redirect to validated `rd` URL

+**Redis Whitelist Addition:**
+- IP is added to Redis SET using `SADD` command
+- Uses shared Redis client from `src/common/helpers/redisClient.js`
+- Errors are logged but don't fail verification
+- IP will be included in next daily whitelist map update

 4. **On Failure:**
    - Redirect back to `/challenge?rd=...&error=verification_failed`